 Applovin Corporation (APP) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, April 14, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to AppLovin Corporation ("AppLovin" or the "Company") (NASDAQ: APP ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., April 16, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AppLovin Corporation ("AppLovin" or the "Company") (NASDAQ: APP ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN APPLOVIN CORPORATION (APP), CLICK HERE BEFORE MAY 5, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?